 Applications must be council-led.
 However, it is key that partners and providers are involved in the process and part of your team where possible.
 Within the application, please clarify how you plan to secure their involvement in the process and where possible, supply evidence of their engagement and commitment to doing so.

 What scale of project or challenge should we apply with?

 The challenge needs to be achievable, strategically aligned to your organisation, and you need to show how you can make an impact using the programme.
 Projects put forward should be of importance at both a local and national level to provide peer learning for other organisations.

 Can we submit more than one application?

 Yes, a council can submit more than one application; however each application needs to address a different climate challenge.

 Yes, we welcome joint applications if it provides the opportunity to deliver a meaningful solution.
 However, you need to show how you will actively work in partnership across the programme.
 We also encourage councils to join up with other public sector partners.

 How many people can be in the team?

-How to involve partners or providers
+How should we involve partners or providers?

 We are open to how partners and providers should be involved.
 This could be through attendance at the workshops or through the activity you take forward in-between the sessions.